PietroCostaCardoso/MentoriaFlow/README.md

 ## 🇺🇸 MentoriaFlow

 A robust Full Stack application designed for mentorship management.
-This project prioritizes **backend integrity**, featuring complex business rules, secure authentication, and a clean MVC architecture.......
+This project prioritizes **backend integrity**, featuring complex business rules, secure authentication, and a clean MVC architecture......

 ### 💡 Key Features & Business Logic
 * **Anti-Self-Scheduling:** Logic to prevent mentors from booking their own sessions.